plettj/resume-template/README.md

 I designed this resume for two things:
 - To stand out among the sea of applicants both with the style and the content, and
-- To be easy for recruiters to parse or skim with there extremely limitted time.
+- To be easy for recruiters to parse/skim with their limitted time.

 ## Quick start